 Wine can affect your appearance, too.
 Like all alcoholic beverages, it’s dehydrating, which can make skin appear thinner and dryer.
-And because the average glass of wine has around a hundred calories, most of them from fast-burning carbohydrates, it can quickly contribute to unwanted weight gain.
+And because the average glass of wine has around 100 calories, most of them from fast-burning carbohydrates, it can quickly contribute to unwanted weight gain.

 As cannabis moves into the mainstream, more and more people are discovering that it can fill just about any of the lifestyle and health niches that wine does.
 And it does so with fewer risks and side effects—and with more healing benefits, too.

 This means that when someone consumes cannabis, molecules in that cannabis enter the bloodstream and activate those receptors that affect just about every major system in the body.
-So marijuana’s effects include not just the well-known high, but also a long list of benefits like:
+So marijuana’s effects include not just the well-known high, but also a long list of benefits: